parsatorb/Mouse_CNN/README.rst

   $ import mousenet
   $ model = mousenet.load(architecture="stock", pretraining=None)

 Architecture can be one of "stock" or "retinotopic" for visual subfields.
-Pretraining can be on of: None, "kaiming" for kaiming initialization, or "Imagenet" for imagenet pretraining.
+Pretraining can be one of: None, "kaiming" for kaiming initialization, or "Imagenet" for imagenet pretraining.

 To test the code